ImperialCollegeLondon/StrataTrapper/README.md

 Change parameters in Input floder .<br>
 Run A0_mian.m to call all funtions, without need to change other codes. <br>
 If users would like to re-run A1--A5.m codes individually, it is also doable.  <br>
+The gnerated Eclipse running dataset is based on version 2019.
+Change it if needed. <br>

 * Reference <br>
 Please refer to the user guide for more detailed instructions.  <br>